vargovema/bond-risk-premia/README.md

 # Bond risk premia

+This project replicates Cochrane & Piazzesi (2005) to examine bond risk premia.
+The study reveals a single factor, derived from forward rates, that predicts excess returns for bonds with maturities from one to five years.

+We calculate key variables such as log-yields, forward rates, and excess returns, then perform regressions to forecast these returns.
+The analysis includes both unrestricted and restricted models, comparing results with the Fama & Bliss (1987) model.

 ## Reproducing results by Cochrane & Piazzesi (2005)

 The research of Cochrane & Piazzesi (2005) focuses on examining the changing patterns of expected excess bond returns over time.
 To investigate this, they perform regressions where we analyze the relationship between one-year excess returns and initial forward rates.
 The findings reveal that a single factor, represented by a tent-shaped linear combination of forward rates, effectively predicts excess returns across one-year to five-year maturity bonds.